General Event Regulations 2016-2017

 3.1 Electronic timing system with integrated Meet Management software.

 4.1 Open to all eligible, current Swim Ireland registered competitive members who achieve the qualification standards.
-Entry Standards must have been achieved in Open Competition in the preceding fifteen months.
+Entry Standards must have been achieved in Open Competition in the preceding fifteen months (unless otherwise stated).
 Only times which appear on the national database will be accepted.
 Times will only be accepted for the National Database when Electronic Timing is in operation.

 4.2 Entries will also be accepted from members of other federations.
-Members of other federations may be required to verify their age by presenting their passports.
+Members of other federations are required to submit a letter from their club giving them permission to compete.
+This should be signed by the secretary or head coach.
+They may be required to verify their age by presenting their passports.

 4.3 There will be a maximum of 2 foreign swimmers permitted to swim in each final (A & B final where applicable) unless otherwise specified.